 The Pathways Charter School serves students in several distinct programs:

-iCARE (Intensive Community Action for Responsive Education) is a County Community School program serving seventh through twelfth (7th-12th) graders who are probation referred, expelled or voluntarily placed by parent, probation and/or local school agreement.
-Intensive CARE classes provide a small setting with individualized student attention.
-Students have access to Career Technical Education classes as they make progress toward their learning goals.
-Career Technical Education programs and services are a key component of the 9th-12th portion of the Intensive CARE program.
-These high school classes offer an integrated curricula for students who thrive with experiential learning and want a strong career focus.
-Classes are highly engaging, incorporate job skills, and prepare students for specific career pathways and/or two-year community college entrance.
-Career Technical Education (CTE) instruction teaches students to apply the academic skills that are taught and tested in the new Common Core State Standards to real world situations.
-Students can make a successful transition from school to adult life if they have developed college and career readiness skills that will create viable options upon graduation.
-Intensive CARE includes robust Career and Technical Education pathways in partnership with the Placer County Office of Education Career Technical Education Program (CTE Program).
-Both academic and CTE instructors work to integrate standards and provide real world application to develop relevant learning.
-Students develop a portfolio of school work, a working resume and references. iCARE may also provide a voluntary independent study option for students who are probation referred, expelled, or voluntarily placed by parent.
+iCARE (Intensive Community Action for Responsive Education) is a county community school program serving seventh through twelfth (7-12) graders who are probation referred, expelled or voluntarily placed by parent. iCARE provides a small classroom setting with individualized instruction and support.
+Students have access to Career Technical Education (CTE) classes.
+CTE programs and services are a key component of the 9th-12th grade portion of the iCARE program.
+These high school classes offer an integrated curricula for students who thrive with experiential learning.
+Classes are highly engaging, incorporate employment skills, and prepare students for a specific career pathway and/or two-year community college entrance.
+All instructors work to integrate standards and provide real world application to develop relevant learning. iCARE may also provide a voluntary independent study option for students who are probation referred, expelled, or voluntarily placed by parent.